Hekate (also spelled as Hecate) is the Greek goddess of witchcraft, ghosts, magic, the moon, necromancy and crossroads.

 For me, I have a lovely Hekate goddess sculpture from BrigidsGrove that I have on my altar.

-Before each reading, I fill a small skull bottle with vodka as an offering to Hekate and place on my altar.
-I leave the vodka on my altar until the next time that I have to do another Hekate reading.
-At that time, I empty the vodka at my backyard gate and refill it with vodka again.
+Before each reading, I fill a small skull bottle with red wine as an offering to Hekate and place on my altar.

-With candles and incense lit, I say a prayer to Hekate to ask for her guidance and wisdom, then cleanse my cards and begin the reading after.
+With candles and incense lit, I recite the Orphic Hymn to Hekate to ask for her guidance and wisdom, then cleanse my cards and begin the reading after.

 These are recommendations to prepare yourself for this reading, but feel free to do what works best for you.